 People who take out straight construction loans usually fall into a couple of categories.
 They may be owner-builders who plan to act as their own contractor or do the lion's share of the building themselves.
 Many lenders shy away from this kind of borrower because they have little way of knowing if the home will in fact be owner-occupied or if it is really a speculative home in disguise.
 These borrowers may have to finance their new construction as if it were an investment, generally via a straight construction loan with a local bank.
 If you are an owner-builder with a straight construction loan, you'll need to refinance to a permanent loan once construction is complete.

 The other borrower who prefers straight construction loans doesn't want to be held captive when it's time for permanent financing.
-People who want to be free to shop for their permanent financing when the construction is over opt for a straight construction loan.
-They then look for a refinance mortgage for their permanent financing.
+These kinds of borrowers want to be free to shop for their permanent financing when the construction is complete.

 Shopping for Your Construction Refinance

 Refinancing construction loans is a little different from refinancing a traditional mortgage.
-When your home nears completion, you'll want to start shopping for interest rates, collecting Good Faith Estimates, and interviewing loan officers.
+When your home nears completion, you'll want to start shopping for interest rates, collecting Loan Estimate Disclosures, and interviewing loan officers.
 Take care during your construction period so that your credit does not deteriorate, which would make it harder for you to get approved for the best interest rates.
-For example, Fannie Mae will not accept a construction-to-perm loan if the credit documents are over 90 days old, so your lender will probably pull a credit report again just before closing.
+For example, Fannie Mae will not accept a construction-to-perm loan if the credit documents are over 120 days old, so your lender will likely pull a fresh credit report on you again just before closing.
 If your credit score has dropped, it will affect the price of your loan, and if severe enough, may make it unattainable.

 Keep any transaction-related borrowing to a minimum, wrapping fees into the loan only when necessary.
-Exhausting any interest reserve account will mean making payments, and if property values drop and the finished home appraises for less than expected, you may have to come up with additional money before closing.
-In today's volatile market, a drop in final market value is a real danger.
+Exhausting any interest reserve account will mean making payments, and if property values should soften and the finished home appraises for less than expected, you may have to come up with additional money before closing.
+While this hasn't been much of an issue in recent years, a lot can change in the housing market over the course of a year or 18 months.

-Finding a builder, selecting a floor plan, picking out fixtures, and choosing materials can be exasperating.
+Having a custom home built for you can be a real challenge.
+Working with architects or selecting an off-the-shelf floor plan, finding a builder, picking out fixtures, and choosing materials can be exasperating.
 With online access to a variety of mortgage programs and rate quotes, nailing down your financing shouldn't be.